ghuntley/ghuntley.github.io/_drafts/mark-and-sweep-garbage-collection.md

 #### Cross-heap References
 * Oversharing, passing c# objects into java object. (i.e. c# array into a java arrayadapter) causes cross-heap references.
 Objects that live in both worlds need to be managed.
 Solution is to do it all from C# land.
+* It is expensive for Java to see a C# object (and vice-versa)
+* Performance cost of language crossing is high
+* Higher Garbage Collection costs
+* Your objects are effectively being mirrored, your using twice as much memory.

 ## Videos